 Apply 1 drop of Purification to the bite.
 You can also make your own bug repellant with Purification or apply 1-2 drops on the feet to prevent bug bites.

-Where to Buy Essential Oils
+How to Get Started with Essential Oils

-Photo credit: DepositPhotos.com / monkeybusiness, Young Living
+Photo credit: DepositPhotos.com / monkeybusiness

 PAID ENDORSEMENT DISCLOSURE: In order for me to support my blogging activities, I may receive monetary compensation or other types of remuneration for my endorsement, recommendation, testimonial and/or link to any products or services from this blog.
 Please see all my disclosures and disclaimers, including Amazon and other affiliate partners.

 DISCLAIMER: The content on the blog Don’t Mess with Mama is for educational and informational purposes only, and is not intended as medical advice.
 I am not a medical professional and the information contained on this blog should not be used to diagnose, treat or prevent any disease or health illness.
 Please consult with a qualified health care professional before acting on any information presented here.
 Any statements or claims about the possible health benefits conferred by any foods or supplements have not been evaluated by the Food & Drug Administration and are not intended to diagnose, treat, cure or prevent any disease.